 The primary reasons for breast implant failure are deflation (leakage), rupture and capsular contracture.
 The rupture of a saline implant will be quite obvious, as the salt water solution leaks from the shell, noticeably reducing the size of the breast.
 Saline is totally harmless and is gradually re-absorbed by the body over a period of weeks.

 With today’s silicone implants, a leak may be more challenging to detect, as cohesive gel tends to stay in the area of the implant, maintaining the normal breast volume.
-Patients may notice some unusual thickening of tissues, but the best way to diagnose a rupture is with an MRI scan.
+Patients may notice some unusual thickening of tissues, but one of the best way to diagnose a rupture is with an MRI scan.
 The newer ‘form-stable’ gummy bear implants are incredibly rupture-resistant and have a low failure rate compared to earlier silicone implants.
 That said, the FDA recommends still that silicone breast implant patients undergo an MRI every 2 years to screen for possible ruptures.

 Some women experience capsular contracture, or the tightening of the scar tissue formed around the implant.
 This is not an implant defect, but rather the body’s own defense mechanism to what it perceives as a foreign object.
 This complication causes the implant to harden considerably, giving a deformed appearance.
 It can also cause the implant to rupture and leak.
 Several studies have established that textured breast implants are associated with a lower incidence of capsular contracture compared to smooth implants.
 It has also been discovered that implants which are placed below the muscle, as opposed to just under the skin, have a lower risk of excessive scar tissue and contracture.